-Dr. Cynthia Bailey’s instructions for using medicated dandruff shampoos:
+What are Dr. Cynthia Bailey’s instructions for using medicated dandruff shampoos?

 - Try to shampoo as often as possible.
 Initially, you may want to shampoo every day until your scalp is controlled.
 Remember, shampooing delivers medicine to the scalp skin and it also helps to remove the oils and scale that contribute to seborrheic dermatitis.

 - Lather and rinse your hair twice with each washing.